tiantuxu/VStore/README.md

 The code is built opon 2 modern computer vision pipelines, [OpenALPR](https://github.com/openalpr/openalpr) and [NoScope](https://github.com/stanford-futuredata/noscope)

 ## Build VStore
-* Requirements
+To build VStore, you need the following to be installed
-ZeroMQ 2.2.x
+* ZeroMQ 2.2.x
-lmdb
+* lmdb